UCDvision/PRANC/README.md

   --batch_size 256 --window 500 --save_path path/to/save/alphas/\
   --epoch 400 --lr 1e-3 --seed 0
 ```
-This command trains 10,000 alphas for resnet 20 on cifar10 for 400 epochs
+This command trains 10,000 alphas for resnet20 on cifar10 for 400 epochs.
+It will take less than 2 hours to train 10000 alphas for 400 epochs.

 ## Multi GPU mode: